Thayer J. Hill Middle School: Awards

 In 2016, Hill Middle School's Women's Chorus was presented with the only ILMEA sponsorship given to a middle school.
-The women's chorus, directed by Ronald Korbitz, a conductor who has won numerous awards and has toured throughout the state.
+The women's chorus has toured throughout the state.

 Marching band

-The Marching Trailblazers is the school's marching band.
-They perform during halftime at all of the Hill home football games.
-They can often be found practicing in the parking lot of Hill.
+The Marching Trailblazers is the school's marching band.They can often be found practicing in the parking lot of Hill, and throughout the streets of Brookdale neighborhood.
+They perform at the Memorial Day Parade.

 Fine Arts Festival

 Hill Middle School also participates in the Annual Fine Arts Festival.
 Metea, the feeder school, has partially hosted every event since its opening in 2009.